 f= 1 / 2π√LC

 The Capacitors C2 and C3 acts as a decoupling capacitors.
 Whereas the Capacitor C4 across the transistor serves to keep the tank circuit vibrating since frequency decay may occur due to heating losses.
-A thin strand of copper wire of length 30 inch can be used as an antenna in this above circuit.
+A thin strand of copper wire of length 30 inch can be of use as an antenna in this above circuit.
 This circuit over a distance around 50 feet and only suitable for short ranges.

 - Use dead air frequencies for clear reception of the audio signals.